 Skip to main content

-A collaborative initiative between UC Irvine, UCLA, UC Riverside, UC Santa Cruz and UC San Francisco, the Abolition Medicine and Disability Justice: Mapping Inequity and Renewing the Social project addresses health disparities in institutions and policy.
+A collaborative initiative between UC Irvine, UCLA, UC Riverside, UC Santa Cruz, UC San Francisco and UC San Diego, the Abolition Medicine and Disability Justice: Mapping Inequity and Renewing the Social project addresses health disparities in institutions and policy.
 With the support of a three-year, $1.3 million UC research grant, the multicampus research team aims to advance health equity and structural transformation through research, curriculum development and training that is grounded in health humanities methodologies and theories.

 Project Objectives